 The fall time means waking up to cool, damp mornings and while this might be a nice break from the sweltering summer nights but can be a make or break time for outdoor growers.
 This time of the year while buds are putting on bulk, but the cool damp conditions are also the perfect conditions for Botrytis to establish itself and then quickly spread and ruin a crop.
 While it's way more common in outdoor growing it isn't unheard of in a controlled environment, and so it should be on the radar of indoor growers as well.

 Botrytis is one of the easiest infections to diagnose.
 Like any type of infection, the key is to diagnose early in order to minimize the impact.
 In which case, be on the lookout for upper leaves turning yellow and then take a closer look.
-Early on the mould can be white in colour and then turns quickly into the grey colour which is unmistakable.
+Early on the mold can be white in color and then turns quickly into the grey color which is unmistakable.

 While Botrytis is a scourge to most crops, under some circumstances it can be welcome by winemakers.
 Noble rot is when a bunch of grapes is infected but instead of consuming them the fungus dehydrates them which elevates the sugar content.
 This results in a sweet desert wine similar to ice wine.